Mixedbread

 Upload Summary Information

-The upload command displays strategy and contextualization information in different formats:
+The upload command displays strategy information in the summary after completion:

 5 files uploaded successfully